seanbell/opensurfaces-segmentation-ui/README.md

 #### POST data

 When a user submits, the client will POST the data to the same URL.
-On success, the client expects a JSON response.
+On success, the client expects the JSON response `{"message": "success", "result":
+"success"}`.
 The client will then notify the MTurk server that the task is completed.
 For more details, see `example_project/segmentation/views.py`.

 When a user submits, the POST will contain these fields: